MAZEBEKO Site – August 2015 Alexia

 Sadly his brother died in 1998, a political death, as he was assassinated.
 He was Manager of a Government Research Station (BARTLO) and one morning on his way to work, they waited for him and shot him with an AK 47.
 Everyone knew who it was, but no-one could do anything about it.

-Foy’s says, that 1998 was not his best year as his wife died in July and his brother was murdered in October.
+Foy says, that 1998 was not his best year as his wife died in July and his brother was murdered in October.
+The duality of life…

-About two years later, justice prevailed as Foy was told that the killer was also killed – a little bit of closure.
+About two years later, justice prevailed as Foy were told that the killer was also killed – a little bit of closure.

 This farm is lush with trees and I can hear birds all day long.
 (Just an example of how a wishlist works as this is one of my wishes and nowadays everywhere we stay, has a beautiful garden with birds…lovit to be superblessed like this.)
 Apparently the trees here are mostly from Australia.